 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, highly actionable skill with complete executable code examples and a logical step-by-step structure for setting up a Documenso dev environment.
-Its main weaknesses are the lack of explicit validation checkpoints between workflow steps (especially after Docker setup and environment configuration) and the monolithic nature of the content that could benefit from splitting detailed configurations into referenced files.
+This is a solid, actionable skill with complete executable code examples covering Docker setup, SDK client configuration, verification, and cleanup.
+Its main weaknesses are the lack of explicit validation checkpoints between steps (especially after Docker startup) and the monolithic structure that could benefit from splitting into referenced files.
+The content is mostly efficient but has room for tightening.

 Suggestions